The articles on this site cover techniques for adding power to your forehand and backhand pull and an exercise for general ultimate handling skills

 360 Backhand Video Demonstration.

 The players in these videos are each using slightly different 360 techniques, but all are equally effective.
-The videos were made using golf disc, but the 360 backhand grip and release would be the same for a pull with an ultimate disc.
+The videos were made using golf disc, but the 360 backhand grip and release would be the same for an ultimate pull.

 Developing the 360 Backhand Release.